Should You Remove Decomposing Aquarium Leaves in Blackwater Aquariums?

 Betta Macrostoma in a blackwater botanical aquarium by Betta Botanicals.

-Betta Macrostoma in a blackwater aquarium.
+Betta Macrostoma in a blackwater aquarium with oak twigs and macarange leaves.

-When setting up your next aquarium we recommend using leaf litter to help the process along.
+When setting up your next aquarium, we recommend using leaf litter to help the process along.
 We've found it to be most beneficial.

 Ben